avalldeperas/spring-2024/README.md

 #### User
 - _createUser_: as requested in PRAC1 solution, a validation has been added to check that email does not exist in database before creating a user.
-- _getUsersToAlert_: as discussed in the forum, although this operation uses _findAlertsByProductIdAndInterval_, dates are not a interval but more of a specific date.
+- _getUsersToAlert_: as discussed in the forum, although this operation uses _findAlerts**ByProductIdAndInterval**_, dates are not a interval but more of a specific date.

 #### Alert
-- _findAlertsByProductIdAndDate_: query alerts by product and a specific date, not an interval as discussed in the subject forum.
+- _findAlerts**ByProductIdAndDate**_: query alerts by product and a specific date, not an interval as discussed in the subject forum.
+This operation reuses same _findAlerts**ByProductIdAndInterval**_ than used in getUsersToAlert operation.
+- _findAlerts**ByUserIdAndInterval**_: query alerts by a given user and an interval of dates (from and to dates).
+This is the only operation that really uses an interval of dates.

+### Notification Microservice
+Used RestTemplate with the userServiceUrl to query the User microservice in order to get the users having an alert for the specified product and the actual date (LocalDate.now).
+Email has been simulated as requested in the exercise with a log like below:

+`NotificationService     : Sending an email to user 'Nil Carbonell'... `

 <p align="right">(<a href="#top">go up</a>)</p>